 Long-term Care Quality

-The last area we rated is nursing, which is this facility's least impressive category.
-Unfortunately, we gave it an abysmal F for this area, which is obviously a major concern.
-Nursing grades are based in large part on quantity of nursing care available.
-With just 0.4 hours of nursing care per patient per day, this facility's nurse staffing levels were quite a bit below the national average.
-Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This nursing home fared well in the area of avoiding pressure ulcers and major falls.
+The last area we analyzed is nursing.
+Unfortunately, we gave it a lowly F for this category, which is a rock bottom score.
+Our nursing rating is mostly tied to a facility's nurse staffing.
+This place averaged just 0.3 hours of nursing care per patient on a daily basis.
+This number is significantly below the national average.
+Lastly, we also looked at some nursing quality-based metrics in calculating our nursing scores.
+This nursing home performed well in the area of minimizing its residents' pressure ulcers and major falls.
 We consider these areas to be indicators of the quality of nursing care.

 Rating Over Time

 Compared to national and state averages across all facilities.